-ANSWER – For Women, over 30 years old in the year of racing, for men it’s currently over 35.
-The AMCC have recently ruled that this will be reduced to 30 and come into effect in 2019.
+ANSWER – You need to turn 30 years old in the year of racing.
 There’s no upper age limit – we have 80+ year olds racing!

 Answer – Simply put, as fit as you want to be.
 Riders are graded to their abilities, and whether you are a brand new rider or a Strava King, there will be a grade for you.